caelan-douglas/tinybox/docs/Hosting a Server.md

 Typing "$end" will end the server.<br>
 Typing "$quit" will exit the app.

-Note that as of now server data is only stored per session.
-This means changes to your map, bans on players, promotions, etc will be reset when the server is shut down.
+Note that changes to the map and player bans are saved when the server is shut down.
+However, admin privileges are revoked upon the admin leaving or the server being shut down due to lack of authentication.